henrytill/noematic/README.md

 Noematic is currently comprised of two components:

--   a web extension, currently usable in Chromium-family browsers.
-Firefox support is planned.
+-   a web extension, usable in Firefox or Chromium browsers
 -   a native executable which communicates with the extension using [native messaging](https://developer.chrome.com/docs/extensions/mv3/nativeMessaging/).

 ### Build